ABHIGYANSINGH77/ART-GENERATION/README.md

 #
 ART GENERATION

-Generating new Image using images training over pre trained vgg network of 19 layers.
+Generating new Image using images trained  over pre trained vgg network of 19 layers.

 New characeters can be created using this.